 Athena Lacrosse strives to provide both players and their families with the best experience possible during our summer travel season.
 We also strive to provide players with the best opportunity to be seen and recruited by college coaches.
 This is why we require a firm commitment (barring injury, death in the family, etc.) to attend and participate in all practices, scrimmages, and tournaments from all players at the time they accept a roster spot.
 This commitment will have a direct impact on both our team chemistry and our ability to compete at the top level in tournaments we attend.
-This, as you know, has a direct impact on you and your teammates’ abilities to be seen (coaches come to watch the winning teams) and recruited by college coaches – the goal of the high school travel team.
+This has a direct impact on you and your teammates’ abilities to be seen and recruited by college coaches.

-The high school team will practice 1-2 times per week and travel to three summer tournaments.
+The high school team will practice 1-2 times per week and travel to two fall and three summer tournaments.